wp-plugins/listly/readme.txt

 There is the Wordpress support page [here](https://wordpress.org/support/plugin/listly), but we prefer support to be logged via our [support site](http://listly.tenderapp.com/).

-Make sure you include URLs for your lists, your Listly account and any blog post you are embedding the list on.
+Make sure you include URLs for your lists, your Listly account & any blog post you are embedding the list on.
 Operating sytems and browsers help too.

-Pleasre also mention if you are using Listly, the bookmarklet or the Chrome extension.
+Please also mention if you are using the Listly bookmarklet or the Chrome extension.

-All this information will help us be speedier and more useful in our responses.
+All this information will help us be speedier & more useful in our responses.

 = Why should I Author lists on Listly instead of my blog? =